 Hot Mop (Tar)

 Heated liquid tar is applied or ”mopped” on the shower area to create the shower pan and is similar to waterproofing a roof with tar.
-This installation is most common in California.
+This installation is most common in Southern California.
 Similar to fiberglass waterproofing.

-Common Methods Using a Bonded Flange
+Using a Bonded Flange:

-Sheet membrane that bonds directly to the drain flange with an adhesive and is sold in most tile suppliers.
+Sheet membrane that bonds directly to the drain flange with an adhesive and is sold by most tile suppliers.
 Corners (in and out) are available to avoid folding.
 If the shower pan area is larger than the roll dimensions, it must be seamed or joined together.
 Tile can bond directly to waterproofing.